rfhb/ctrdata/cran-comments.md

 0 errors | 0 warnings | 0 or 1 notes

 Explanation of NOTES:
-- links to publications are accessible manually but may respond with an HTML error 403 in test systems
+- links are accessible manually but may respond with an HTML error 403 in test systems
 - https://eudract.ema.europa.eu/ may present an incomplete certificate chain.